BillRaymond/agile-in-action-podcast-repo/_posts/2022-07-26-the-leader-s-mindset-required-for-organizational-agility.md

 Thomas Grisham: And so between technology and leadership, the communication and knowledge needs to flow easily through a company.
 And so for companies like, oh think of the Swedish guys.
 Their internet company, the challenge they had was that they were having people learning lessons in Kenya that were really important to the overall company and needed to get that information from Kenya to Japan.
 And the problem was, again, if it goes email up the chain, across, down, by the time they get it, it's old, it's stale.
 Shelf life's gone.

 Thomas Grisham: And so the key to it is, you have to be as fast doing what you do as the speed of changes.
-That is not designed for 21st century organization.
+That is not designed for 21st-century organization.
 You can't do this hierarchically.

 Hire people that share your vision and values